facebookresearch/habitat-challenge/README.md

     ```
     Build your docker container: `docker build -t my_submission .` (Note: you will need `sudo` priviliges to run this command)

 1. Download Gibson scenes used for Habitat Challenge.
-Accept terms [here](https://docs.google.com/forms/d/e/1FAIpQLSen7LZXKVl_HuiePaFzG_0Boo6V3J5lJgzt3oPeSfPr4HTIEA/viewform) and select the download corresponding to “Habit    at Challenge Data for Gibson (1.4 GB)“.
+Accept terms [here](https://docs.google.com/forms/d/e/1FAIpQLSen7LZXKVl_HuiePaFzG_0Boo6V3J5lJgzt3oPeSfPr4HTIEA/viewform) and select the download corresponding to “Habitat Challenge Data for Gibson (1.4 GB)“.
 Place this data in: `habitat-challenge/habitat-challenge-data/gibson`

 1. Evaluate your docker container locally on RGB-D modalities:
     ```bash